wajidmanzoor/SCS/SerialCode.md

     - set is_dom to *true*
     - Itterate throught neighbors(u) of vertex (v).
     - If neighbor is either in C or R.

-        - <span class="issue">If all any neighbor of ustar is greater than neighbor (u), set is_dom to false. </span>  <span style="color:red">Confusion </span>
+        - `If all any neighbor of ustar is greater than neighbor (u), set is_dom to false`  ***Different***
         - If is_dom is true, Calculate connection score of the vertex (v)
         - Push vertex and connection score to vector pair.
 2. return dominating vertex set in decreasing order of connection score.

-==High text==

-I have highlighted a step in red.
-We should be checking if the all the neighbors of vertex are either neighbors of Ustar or ustar itself.
-But the code is check if all the neighbors of vertex are greater than neighbors of Ustar.
+I have highlighted a step that needs attention.
+According to the paper, we should be verifying if all the neighbors of a vertex are either neighbors of Ustar or Ustar itself.
+However, the current code checks if all the neighbors of the vertex are greater than the neighbors of Ustar.